Uteck Bowl: History

 The Atlantic Bowl traditionally saw the Atlantic University Sport champions face a champion from another conference at Huskies Stadium in Halifax.
 However, in the interests of competitive fairness, the Atlantic Bowl was replaced by the Mitchell Bowl, its venue, like the Churchill Bowl that had paralleled it for so long, rotating among two of the conference champions.

 Larry Uteck was a longtime football coach at Saint Mary's University and, at the time, the university's athletic director.
 It was decided that the Churchill Bowl would be retired, the Mitchell Bowl would take the place of the Churchill Bowl, and a new championship would be named in Uteck's memory.
 Thus, the Uteck Bowl formally replaced the Atlantic Bowl.

 The inaugural Uteck Bowl was played at Huskies Stadium, where two-time defending Vanier Cup champions and home team Saint Mary's Huskies defeated the Simon Fraser Clan.

 The 2020 game was cancelled due to the COVID-19 pandemic.

 Uteck Bowl champions

 Future participants

 The teams and host sites of the Uteck Bowl and the Mitchell Bowl rotate on a six-year cycle, so that in each cycle each of the four conferences hosts and visits every other conference once.
 With the 2020 game cancelled, the cycle was delayed by one year with the 2020 teams playing in 2021.

-The participants and sites for future Uteck Bowl games are listed below: